Prof. Rajender Singh

 He also serves as fellowship for Malaysia Academic Science Malaysia, senior panel for Engineering Accreditation council and Malaysian Qualifications Agency (MQA) to visit universities to assess university programs.
 So far, Prof. Sim has filed eight patents and more than 70 copyrights.
 Prof Sim has brought in National and International funding respectively to support his researches.

-Speech Title: Rehabilitation Using Virtual Reality Technology
+Speech Title: Virtual Reality in Hospital for Rehabilitation

 Assoc.
 Prof. Jing Xingjian